 All our teachers have professional teaching qualifications and are selected for their enthusiasm as well as their ability.
-Friendly and accessible, they appreciate the needs of students and take an active role in planning courses.
+Friendly and accessible, they will assist you and monitor your progress, while you are studying Italian in Italy with Linguaviva.

 We hold regular progress tests at the end of each level.
-These enable you and your teachers to measure your language development and evaluate your performance over a period of time.
+These enable you and your teachers to measure your language development and evaluate your performance over a stretch of time.

 According to the Common European Framework we offer A1, A2, B1, B2, C1 levels corresponding to 13 levels of Linguaviva Learning Scale ranging from complete beginner to advanced.